Filing for Divorce in Murfreesboro, TN?

 Like most other states, Tennessee requires that a spouse is a state resident for at least six months before filing for divorce in Tennessee.
 If the situation includes abuse or another emergency, then this residency requirement might be waived.

 If it is an uncomplicated divorce, then the process might only take between 2-6 months.
 Complex divorces can take much longer.
 There is a mandatory “cooling off” waiting period of 60 days after the divorce is filed.
 This period is extended to 90 days if there are children involved.

 Tennessee does recognize legal separation, which allows a couple to separate and handle the matters of divorce but still remain legally married.

 Does Tennessee allow for annulments?

-	Tennessee does allow for a marriage to be annulled, which legally states that the marriage never

-	took place.
-It is rare as there are very specific requirements to get an annulment.
+Tennessee does allow for a marriage to be annulled, which legally states that the marriage never took place.
+It is rare as there are specific requirements to get an annulment, which include: